sujalgawas/mesa-llm/mesa_llm/memory/doc/README.md

 Implements a dual-memory system where recent experiences are stored in short-term memory with limited capacity, and older memories are consolidated into long-term summaries using LLM-based summarization.

-#### Memory Processing Flow

-**Content Addition**
-- Before each agent step, the agent can add new events to the memory through `add_to_memory(type, content)` so that the memory can be used to reason about the most recent events as well as the past events.
-- During the step, actions, messages, and plans are added to the memory through `add_to_memory(type, content)`
-- At the end of the step, the memory is processed via `process_step()`, managing when memory entries are added,consolidated, displayed, or removed

 **Logic behind the implementation**:
 - **Short-term capacity**: Configurable number of recent memory entries (default: short_term_capacity = 5)
 - **Consolidation**: When capacity is exceeded, oldest entries are summarized into long-term memory (number of entries to summarize is configurable, default: consolidation_capacity = 3)
 - **LLM Summarization**: Uses a separate LLM instance to create meaningful summaries of past experiences

 ![alt text](st_lt_consolidation_explained.png)